Rasmussen's spectral sequences and the sl(N)-concordance invariants: Linear independence of some of the -concordance invariants

 See \cite{hom,jabuka} for similar results in Heegard-Floer homology.

-The Khovanov-Rozansky homologies considered in this paper are: the triply graded homology categorifying the \homf-polynomial $\Hom[r]{\emptypoint}{\infty}$; for each $N \geq 1$, the doubly graded reduced homology $\Hom[r]{\emptypoint}{N}$ and unreduced homology $\Hom{\emptypoint}{N}$ categorifying the reduced and unreduced \Sln-polynomial, respectively; and the deformation of the unreduced homology, the filtered homology $\Hom{\emptypoint}{N}^f$.
+The Khovanov-Rozansky homologies considered in this paper are: the triply graded homology $\Hom[r]{\emptypoint}{\infty}$ categorifying the \homf-polynomial; for each $N \geq 1$, the doubly graded reduced homology $\Hom[r]{\emptypoint}{N}$ and unreduced homology $\Hom{\emptypoint}{N}$ categorifying the reduced and unreduced \Sln-polynomial, respectively; and the deformation of the unreduced homology, the filtered homology $\Hom{\emptypoint}{N}^f$.
 On the uncategorified level, the different polynomials are specialisations or multiples with a fixed factor of one another.
 On the categorified level, relations normally take the form of spectral sequences; but the understanding of the interdependence of the different Khovanov-Rozansky homologies is far from complete.
-The following theorem clarifies the relationship between unreduced and reduced \Sln-homology. \begin{Thm} Let $D$ be a diagram of a link $L$ with a marked component.
-There is a filtration of $C_N(D)$ respected by the differential such that the induced spectral sequences satisfies the following properties (where $r$ denotes the grading associated to the new filtration): \begin{renumerate} \item Its differentials respect the $q$-degree; it converges on the $N$-th page, and forgetting the $r$-grading, the limit is isomorphic to $\Hom{L}{N}$. \item Its first page is isomorphic to
+The following theorem clarifies the relationship between unreduced and reduced \Sln-homology.
+Let $D$ be a diagram of a link $L$ with a marked component, and $N \geq 1$ an integer.
+Let $\CC{D}{N}$ be the graded chain complex defined by Khovanov and Rozansky \cite{roz} whose homology is $\Hom{L}{N}$. \begin{Thm} There is a filtration of $C_N(D)$ respected by the differential such that the induced spectral sequences satisfy the following properties (where $r$ denotes the grading associated to the new filtration): \begin{renumerate} \item Its differentials respect the $q$-degree; it converges on the $N$-th page, and forgetting the $r$-grading, the limit is isomorphic to $\Hom{L}{N}$. \item Its first page is isomorphic to

 \item The higher pages are invariants of links with a marked component. \end{renumerate} \end{Thm} Let us have a closer look at the Khovanov-Rozansky concordance invariants.
 They belong to the broader class of slice-torus invariants introduced (without a name) by Livingston \cite{livingston}: \begin{Def} A \emph{slice-torus knot invariant} is a homomorphism $\nu$ from the smooth knot concordance group to the real numbers that satisfies the following conditions: \begin{itemize} \item[\textbf{(slice)}] For all knots $K$, $\nu(K)$ is a lower bound to twice the slice genus: $\nu(K) \leq 2g_4(K)$. \item[\textbf{(torus)}] For positive torus knots, this bound is sharp, i.e.